Steve-Crown35/blue-green-deployment/README.md

 -- Create the docker containers, one for each environment

-1. docker build -t blue-hello-world:latest .
+1. run "docker build -t blue-hello-world:latest ." to build the docker image for the blue environment.
-2. docker build -t green-hello-world:latest .
+2. run "docker build -t green-hello-world:latest ." to build the docker image for the green environment.
-3. run "docker images" to get a list of all docker images in the VM
+3. run "docker images" to get a list of all docker images in the VM.
-4. run "docker run -d --name blue-hello-world --network blue_network -p 8080:80 blue-hello-world:latest" to create the blue environment container
+4. run "docker run -d --name blue-hello-world --network blue_network -p 8080:80 blue-hello-world:latest" to create the blue environment container.
-5. run "docker run -d --name green-hello-world --network green_network -p 8081:80 green-hello-world:latest" to create the green environment container
+5. run "docker run -d --name green-hello-world --network green_network -p 8081:80 green-hello-world:latest" to create the green environment container.
 6. use "docker ps" to get the list of running containers.
 Note the containers' IDs.
 7. use "docker inspect container_id | grep IPAddress" to get the IPAddress assigned to the container.Replace container_id with the actual container ID from step 6.
 Repeat step 7 for the second container.